 - Download the AirNow or IQAir AirVisual apps, which report on the air quality in your area.

 Abnormalities in our environment often change the behavior of wildlife in ways that can be dangerous for humans.
-Here are two animals whose behaviour can present safety issues for humans during wildfire season:
+Here are two animals whose behavior can present safety issues for humans during wildfire season:

 - Bears: Wildfires can displace bears, often into the path of humans.
 If you see a bear, don’t feed them, keep your food in a secure place, and dispose of your garbage properly.
 Only use bear spray as a last resort.